 From Waikato Hospital and the University science blocks in the 1920s; to many of the high-rise buildings which comprise the citys skyline in the 1960s, to the dairy factories of the greater Waikato during the 1970s and 80s, F B Hall has been a major player in building the region and employing its citizens.

 In recent times F B Hall has carried out contracts which include The Base Shopping Centre, Tetra Pak, Innovation Park New Building, Waikeria Prison Developement, Tristram Street Precinct, Union Square Developement, The University of Waikato Library, and University Halls of Residence, to name a few.

 Since 1923 F B Hall & Co has been owned by shareholders employed in the business.
-Current shareholders are Ken Douglas, Colin Middlemisss, Wayne Hodgetts, Joe Calkin, Mike Wilson, Bruce Wallace and Jason McLaren.
+Joe Calkin is now Managing with current shareholders are Colin Middlemisss, Wayne Hodgetts, Joe Calkin, Mike Wilson, Bruce Wallace, Jason McLaren and Glen Mackintosh.